CarolinaCA/mi-primer/README.md

 The process provides an gif at the end where simulation process is shown.

-If want to know a little bit about the background of this specific molecular motor, the full explanation is on https://carolinalderete.blogspot.com/#

 If you have questions, comments or feedback would be a pleasure. carolinalderete@hotmail.com